Venomtron/Icarus-Mods/README.md

 - Removed negative stamina modifier from the underground debuff

-- Incrased all of the bolt's damages
+- Increased all of the bolt's damages

 - Waterwheel slots increase to 24 from 12